VitaliiShkliarskyi/servlet-full-stack-web-app/README.md

 - ***Application context***: `"/"`
 10. Run project

-**Or you can leave all the settings in the ConnectionUtil.java class and use the cloud database that is already connected and contains test data.
+**Or you can leave all the settings unchanged and use the cloud database that is already connected and contains test data.
 The credentials are the same as described under the Amazon Web Services link**

 ---